Bira/octopus-carnival/_posts/2022-12-01-bitterstrike.md

 This post is part of a series!
 Click [here][1] to see the others.

-This our first example of a "concrete" dragon, where they take the information from the Monster Manuals and use it to make a specific atypical individual.
+This our first example of a "concrete" dragon, where they take the generic information from the Monster Manuals and use it to make a specific atypical individual.

 ## The Lore

-Bitterstrike was a typical young white dragon when she came to the Nentir Vale.
+Once upon a time, a young white dragon came to the Nentir Vale.
 Making her lair inside the nothern Winterbole forest, she frequently flew out to hunt and to break things for fun, and eventually came to see the Vale as her own personal buffet and playground.

 This lasted until the Tigerclaw barbarians who also lived in Winterbole decided to stand up to her.
 Their chief was the great hero Fangstrike, who dueled the dragon and manage to bury his war pick in her left eye.
-Wounded and humiliated, Bitterstrike flew away and spent the next thirty years sulking.
+Wounded and humiliated, the dragon flew away and spent the next thirty years sulking.

-The experience made her a lot more cautious and vindictive than your typical white dragon.
+The experience made her a cautious and vindictive.
 About nine months after Fangstrike died of old age, she came back to wreak havoc on the tribe, killing the chief's surviving family and threatening the rest of the tribe with destruction unless they paid her an annual tribute of treasure and a high-status hostage.
-This how she came to be known by her current name.
+This how she came to be known by her current name of Bitterstrike.

 Bitterstrike made the same ultimatum to every other group of sapients who made Winterbole their home: the Frost Witches, the Winterbole Treants, and the satyrs who made the evergreen forest their home.
+Pay tribute and send hostages, or die.

 These days, Bitterstrike considers herself queen of Winterbole, and those annual hostages make up her court.
 She uses them as agents and servants, and has them keep an ear out for rumors and news from their original communities.
-If any of these news sounds like an insult to her, Bitterstrike becomes obsessed with taking revenge on the offender.
+If any of these news sounds like an insult or threat to her, Bitterstrike becomes obsessed with taking revenge on the offender.

-Usually this takes the form of a direct strike by the dragon, but Bitterstrike is cautious enough to force her vassals to raise a posse if she feels a solo attack doesn't have good odds.
+Usually this takes the form of a direct strike by the dragon, but Bitterstrike is cautious enough to gather a posse of her vassals if she feels a solo attack doesn't have good odds.
 Whether alone or at the head of a posse, Bitterstrike takes great pleasure in revenge and in the acquisition of more loot.

 However, the dragon queen is nowhere near the genius she thinks she is, and her "vassals" view her more as a pawn than as a queen.
 Every single faction under